BRACKETS-by-TRIAD/harbor-ionic/harbor-README.md

 In this section you can find all commands supported by harbor ionic.

-`harbor rebuild`

-Stops and destroy all containers also with volumes, delete testing database path, rebuild docker images and then starts again all containers.
+`harbor rebuild` will stop and destroy all containers then starts again all containers, build them if changes has been made.

-`harbor ionic`

-Run ionic serve command on node container.
+`harbor ionic` will run ionic serve command on node container.

-`harbor npm`

-Run npm command on node container and pass all additional arguments to npm.
+`harbor npm` will run npm command on node container and pass all additional arguments to npm.

-`harbor yarn`

-Run yarn command on node container and pass all additional arguments to yarn.
+`harbor yarn` will run yarn command on node container and pass all additional arguments to yarn.

-`harbor gulp`

-Run gulp command on node container from node modules and pass all additional arguments to gulp.
+`harbor gulp` will run gulp command on node container from node modules and pass all additional arguments to gulp.